rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

 If not quite the same, think about the differences and why you decided to do it differently.
 Your design might as well be better!
 Ask your neighbor to discuss.

 You won't submit this lab.
 If you'd like to save the `Card` and `Deck` classes to your computer, now is the time to do so!

+{% next %}

+## New concepts

+**Attribute** --- a value stored inside an object.
+The idea is that you can combine several attributes into one object.
+For example, you combined "suit" and "value", which together define a unique card in a deck of cards.
+In other word, each "card" always should have a "suit" and a "value".

+**Self** -- if you have a python object like `card1`, you may store data inside such an object by setting `card1.value = ...`.
+But an object can also contain a method for manipulating data.
+If you want to manipulate data from *within* the object, use the name `self`.

+**Initializer** --- a special method that is called when you create an instance of the class, for example: `Card()`.
+You can also define initializers that accept parameters, so you might call `Card("Ace", "spades")` to create a new instance and immediately fill some attributes.

+**Data class** --- a class that contains only attributes, with an initializer to fill those attributes when creating an instance of the class.
+The initializer uses `self` to store the attributes in the object.

 This was Game of Cards.